Nissan to produce Sentra at Canton; add jobs

 Bill Krueger, vice chairman of Nissan Americas, said that in 2011, 69 percent of the Nissans sold in the United States were made in North America, and that by 2015, that figure will rise to 85 percent.

-Prior to the announcement on Thursday of the addition of Sentra production, Nissan had invested $2.06 billion (1.32 billion pounds) at the plant, which opened in 2003.
+Prior to the announcement on Thursday of the addition of Sentra production, Nissan had invested $2.06 billion at the plant, which opened in 2003.
 Krueger said Nissan will spend more than $20 million on capital improvements at the plant to add the new production.

 Production at Canton by next year will be 450,000 vehicles annually, up from the current capacity of 400,000, Krueger said.